 - Chimichurri Sauce – I’m always a fan of drizzling a little chimichurri over grilled veggies.

 - Vegan Avocado Ranch Dip – if you’re looking for something on the creamy side, you can never go wrong with this homemade ranch dip, made even creamier with the addition of avocado!

 - Creamy Cashew Chipotle Sauce – if you’d like a sauce with a spicy kick, this creamy chipotle sauce is just what you’re looking for!

 - On a salad – I originally made the sprouts to go on a salad, but then I ate them all before they made it on the salad!
 Seriously, they’re that good!
 So, I made some more and added them to the salad and it was delicious!
-We ate the salad for lunch as an entree, but it could also be served as a side dish at your next BBQ.
+The salad is delicious for lunch as an entree.
+It can also be served as a side dish at your next BBQ.

 - To prepare the salad, chop romaine lettuce hearts and add them to a large mixing bowl.
 Toss with lemon vinaigrette dressing.
 Top with parmesan cheese, almonds, diced avocado, diced apples and grilled brussels sprouts.

 - As a side dish – fresh off the grill, these brussels sprouts are the perfect side dish to go with a main dish from the grill or smoker.
 Try them as a side with any of these main courses.